By Ed Piotrowski and CarPreview staff

 Will there be new features?

-Only if Hyundai adds an Ultimate edition, either as a Limited-exclusive option package or as an entirely separate trim level.
-However, we’d urge the automaker to include more driver-assistance features as standard equipment on all Palisade grades.
+Only if Hyundai adds an Ultimate edition, either as a Limited-exclusive option package or as a separate trim level.
+However, we’d urge the automaker to include more driver-assistance features as standard equipment on all Palisades.

-All 2021 models will again include such important items as forward-collision warning, lane-departure alert with automatic steering correction, and autonomous emergency braking with pedestrian detection.
+Every 2021 model will again include such important items as forward-collision warning, lane-departure alert with automatic steering correction, and autonomous emergency braking with pedestrian detection.
 Also standard will be drowsy-driver alert, rear-obstacle detection, and rear occupant alert that sounds a noise and projects a warning on the dashboard to check the rear seats for items or children.

 Otherwise, the SE will likely return with a relatively modest list of standard equipment.
 In addition to features mentioned earlier, it’ll come with support for Apple CarPlay and Google Android Auto.
 And kudos to Hyundai for offering USB power points in all seating rows; ports built into the upper front seatbacks are a clever touch.

-What might again stand out on the 2021 SE are things unlikely to be included as standard, such as a power driver’s seat and keyless access with pushbutton engine start.
-Those items were exclusive to the SEL and Limited for 2020 and will again be standard on those models for ‘21.
+What might again stand out on the 2021 SE are things unlikely to be standard.
+These include a power driver’s seat and keyless access with pushbutton engine start.
+Those were exclusive to the SEL and Limited for 2020 and will again be standard on those models for ‘21.
 Hyundai ought to consider offering them as options on the 2021 SE, along with some of the previously discussed safety gear.